python/cpython/Doc/c-api/utilities.rst

 .. cfunction:: PyObject* PyImport_ImportModuleNoBlock(const char *name)

    This version of :cfunc:`PyImport_ImportModule` does not block.
-It's intended to be used in C function which import other modules to execute a function.
+It's intended to be used in C functions that import other modules to execute a function.
    The import may block if another thread holds the import lock.
-The function :cfunc:`PyImport_ImportModuleNoBlock` doesn't block.
-It first tries to fetch the module from sys.modules and falls back to :cfunc:`PyImport_ImportModule` unless the the lock is hold.
-In the latter case the function raises an ImportError.
+The function :cfunc:`PyImport_ImportModuleNoBlock` never blocks.
+It first tries to fetch the module from sys.modules and falls back to :cfunc:`PyImport_ImportModule` unless the lock is held, in which case the function will raise an :exc:`ImportError`.

 .. cfunction:: PyObject* PyImport_ImportModuleEx(char *name, PyObject *globals, PyObject *locals, PyObject *fromlist)